sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_3_DEMO_SCRIPT.md

 > "This dashboard—KPIs, charts, filters, interactivity—was built in under 300 lines of Python.
 No complex BI tool configuration, no semantic layer setup in a separate tool.
 Just Python code deployed to Snowflake.
 >
-> Your team can iterate on dashboards at the speed of code, version control them in Git, and deploy them instantly."
+> Your team can iterate on dashboards at the speed of code, version control them in Git, and deploy them instantly.
+>
+> **And it scales effortlessly**: We're running this on 100 million patients.
+Tomorrow, if you scale to 500 million, the dynamic table handles it automatically—no dashboard changes, no performance tuning."

 **Timing checkpoint**: 8 minutes elapsed